noaa-rsd/ShorelineAttributer/README.rst

 Shoreline Attributer
 --------------------

-Shoreline Attributer is a NOAA Remote Sensing Division ArcPro tool that attributes line features in a shapefile according to user-specified CUSP schema attributes.
+Shoreline Attributer is an ArcPro Python tool that attributes line features according to a subset of the CUSP schema.

 Installation
 ============